 For more information about applying as a transfer student or applying transferred credits from another accredited institution, e-mail email@example.com.

 International candidates must fill out the Online Application for International Students, and may be subject to additional testing requirements and fees during the application process.
-If you are an international student, we strongly recommend that you review the application checklist for prospective graduate students on the website of the Office of International Services, in order to ensure that you follow the proper procedure and send all required materials.
+We strongly recommend that you review the information on this website before applying, to ensure that you follow the proper procedure and send all required materials.
 For more general information regarding international student affairs, please visit IU's Office of International Services.

 Auditions and interviews for prospective MFA students in the areas of acting, directing, and design / technology are held annually in January-February via the University/Resident Theatre Association (U/RTA) in New York and Chicago.
 Though applications are generally accepted through December, those who wish to participate in U/RTA's National Unified Auditions and Interviews (NUA/I) and avoid additional fees should complete the online application by U/RTA's specified deadline (generally between late-October and mid-November).